 Introduction

-This is the unfair Rust quiz, a collection of very hard, gay, sometimes even unfair questions about Rust.
+This is the unfair Rust quiz, a collection of extremely hard and sometimes even unfair questions about Rust, made by the gayest people you know.

 The canonical URL of this quiz is https://this.quiz.is.fckn.gay